VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="opening-ceremony"></a>Opening Ceremony

-Opening ceremony will be streamed on [Twitch](https://www.twitch.tv/vandyhacks) at 6:20 PM CT on October 2nd.
+Opening ceremony will be streamed on [Twitch](https://www.twitch.tv/vandyhacks) at 6:00 PM CST on October 2nd.
 We will give a quick welcome to hackers, hear from two speakers, hear from our sponsors, and give an overview of this weekend.

 # <a name="closing-ceremony"></a>Closing Ceremony

-Closing ceremony will be streamed on [Twitch](https://www.twitch.tv/vandyhacks) at 3:00pm CT on October 4th.
+Closing ceremony will be streamed on [Twitch](https://www.twitch.tv/vandyhacks) at 3:00 PM CST on October 4th.
 The presentations of the top teams' projects will be played at this time.

 # <a name="prizes"></a>Prizes